-Julio de Paula
+Julio C. de Paula

-Julio de Paula came to Lewis & Clark College as Dean of the College of Arts and Sciences and Professor of Chemistry in May 2005.
-In 2010 he became Associate Vice President and Director of Special Projects, and Professor of Chemistry.
-He is also a member of the Biochemistry and Molecular Biology Program.
-In 2011 he began a term as Program Director in the Chemistry Division of the National Science Foundation.
+I joined the faculty of Haverford College in 1989.
+In 2005 I moved to Lewis & Clark College as Dean of the College of Arts & Sciences and Professor of Chemistry.
+From 2010 to 2013 I was an Associate Vice President & Director of Special Projects.
+While on professional leave from 2010 to 2012, I was a Program Director in the Chemistry Division of the National Science Foundation.

 I have received a Christian and Mary Lindback Award for Distinguished Teaching and a Henry Dreyfus Teacher-Scholar Award.
 In 2005 I was the Knapp Visiting Distinguished Professor of Liberal Arts at the University of San Diego.

 My research in photosynthesis and nanoscience involves undergraduates and has been supported by grants from private foundations and federal agencies.
 My textbooks of physical chemistry, co-authored with Professor Peter Atkins of Oxford University, are adopted widely by universities around the world.

 - Physical Chemistry: Quanta, Matter, and Change, 2nd Edition, P.W.
 Atkins, J.C. de Paula, and R. Friedman, Oxford University Press (2014).

 - Elements of Physical Chemistry, 6th Edition, P.W.
 Atkins and J.C. de Paula, Oxford University Press (2013).

 - Physical Chemistry for the Life Sciences, 2nd Edition, P.W.
 Atkins and J.C. de Paula, W.H.
 Freeman and Company, New York (2011).